rndmit/pycli/README.md

 # PyCLI

-Python CLI applications with classes and typing

 ### Status: work in progress
 #### This software is not ready for production usage.
 Use it at your own risk

 > Click is good but you need to compose commands with a lot of decorators.
 Fire is good for fast prototyping but its full of magic underhood.
 So I decided to try to write a new CLI framework.

-Its inspired by [spf13/cobra](https://github.com/spf13/cobra) and written with an emphasis on code clarity and using as little magic as possible.
+PyCLI is a library for creating CLI Applications.
+It's inspired by [spf13/cobra](https://github.com/spf13/cobra) and written with an emphasis on strictly typing, extensibility and as less magic as possible.

+You define your application as child classes of the Command class.
+After you just instantiate Application class and register your commands in it.
+After firing Application.run method PyCLI parses sys.argv list, determines entered commands and extract values for their options.

 ## TL;DR